canonical/content-cache-operator/docs/tutorial/quick-start.md

 The `backends` takes a comma-separated list of IPs, and `protocol` can be set to `http` or `https`.
 The above configuration ask the nginx to cache the content from `https://185.125.90.20`.
 The configuration can be changed to point to a different server.
-The Juju machine hosting the content-cache charm needs to be able to access the server, for the charm to work.
+The Juju machine hosting the Content Cache charm needs to be able to access the server, for the charm to work.
 Whether the Juju machine is able to access to server can be tested by `juju ssh` into the Juju machine and use curl to test access.

 - Integrate the two charms, and wait until the charms are in active state.